-• Heartbeats ('hearbeat) are logged every 10 seconds by the benchmark as a liveness check.
+• Heartbeats ('hearbeat) are logged every 10 seconds by the benchmark as a way to be sure that the benchmark has not crashed.

 '''

 data-list = (list '#:model model '#:type gen)

 '''

 • Timeouts ('timeout), which occur when generating or checking a single takes term longer than 5 minutes.